Create Your First App (Fire Tablets)

-If you have not yet created an app for a Fire tablet, you can use Android Studio to create a Hello Fire app.
-For more information about how to create your first Android app, in the Android documentation see the tutorial.
+This topic shows you how to use Android Studio to create a Hello Fire app.
+For more information about how to create your first Android app, see the Build your first Android app tutorial in the Android documentation.

 - Create Your App in Android Studio